Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 p.
 720: Ngarigo signallers would go up onto a hill and fill a rolled sheet of bark with dry grass; by setting fire to this a column of smoke would ascend and be responded to in the same way.
 Kamilaroi signallers would select a tree with two or three pipes in it.
 Smoke issuing from two pipes might mean peace and three war.
 If the tree had too many holes, they would be plugged.

 \item \cite{Idriess:1933}

 p.
 28: In north Qld the Aboriginal youngsters would make their own fun.
-After making a dense black column of smoke, boys and girls would encircle it and `spear' long leaves into it.
-Immediately the leaf was caught within the rising current of hot air it would spiral violently and speed upwards, far up past the tree-tops at times; the winner was whoever could make his or her leaf rise highest.
+After making a dense black column of smoke, boys and girls would `spear' long leaves into it.
+Immediately the leaf was caught within the rising current of hot air it would spiral violently upwards; the winner was whoever could make his or her leaf rise highest.
 When a score of leaves were spiralling up in a race the excitement was great as all eyes gazed upwards and all voices cheered the leaves on.

-It was along that eastern coast that I first saw my `aeroplane propeller' long before I saw an aeroplane, when the children would shape two long leaves, then centre them by using a thorn for a pin.
-When such an arrangement was `slewed' into a smoke column it would right itself in the centre of the hot air-current and whirl itself swiftly upwards, just as propeller blades whirl round.
+I first saw my `aeroplane propeller' long before I saw an aeroplane, when those children would shape two long leaves, then centre them using a thorn for a pin.
+When `slewed' into a smoke column it would right itself in the centre of the hot air-current and whirl itself swiftly upwards, just as propeller blades whirl round.
 Surprising things the youngsters could do with leaves of varying textures, length, breadth, and shape, and with or without a heated air-current, for they could sometimes find a natural current that seemed to an ignorant white man to be invisible.

 \item \cite{Idriess:1935}

 p.
 176: The Aborigines signal in big or small puffs, long thin stems, mushrooms, and spirals.
 They can send smokes to different heights, and in varying colour, speed, and density.
 They can select air currents rising from the plain to lift it high above the lookouts.